jollaman999/fmdns-docker/README.md

 docker build -t fmDNS .
 docker run -d \
 	--name DNS \
-	-p 53:53 \
+	-p <ip>:53:53 \
-	-p 53:53/udp \
+	-p <ip>:53:53/udp \
 	-e FACILE_MANAGER_HOST=<FM container hostname> \
 	-e FACILE_CLIENT_SERIAL_NUMBER=<serial number> \
 ```

 ## Notes
-* Within ~1 minute of finishing the setup the DNS client should join the server.
+* Within ~1 minute of finishing the setup, the DNS client should join the server.
-    * If the server does not show up run the following command: ```docker exec -it fmDNS-bind9 /entrypoint.sh``` replacing fmDNS-bind9 with your container name.
+    * If the DNS client does not show up, run the following command: ```docker exec -it fmDNS-bind9 /entrypoint.sh``` replacing fmDNS-bind9 with your container name.
+* Binding the published ports of the DNS client to an IP are essential.
+    * Docker has a current bug where publishing port 53 without an IP binding will prevent the Docker server/sawrm nodes from doing DNS lookups